ManlyMarco/EC-HF_Patch/README.md

 Read the [full HF Patch manual](https://gist.github.com/ManlyMarco/31b78470b8e190686c7ed9686c237e3f) to learn more about what it is, what it does, how to use it, and how to solve common issues.

 HF Patch does not contain the full game, paid expansions or any other pirated content.
-You have to buy the game and expansions separately.
-You can buy it [on DMM](https://dlsoft.dmm.co.jp/detail/illusion_0029/).
+You have to buy the game and expansions separately. ~~You can buy it [on DMM](https://dlsoft.dmm.co.jp/detail/illusion_0029/).~~ Unfortunately because Illusion has pulled down this game from stores it is no longer possible to buy it online.
+Instead, you have to buy it second-hand (the game had a box release in Japan, you can still install and play it from disc without issue).

 The base game (Emotion Creators), and by extension this patch are not suitable for minors.
 If you are under 18 years old you can not use this patch.
 The base game and this patch contain only characters of age 18 or higher.
 The creator of this patch is not responsible for creations of its users and prohibits any unlawful use of this software.